semgrep/semgrep-docs/docs/experiments/taint-propagators.md

   to: $X
 ```

-A propagator consists of any arbitrary pattern, that must bind two metavariables
-of your choice.
-Then you must specify the `from` and the `to` metavariables.
-In our example, whenever Semgrep finds the pattern `$X.add($Y)`, it will check if
+In the example above, whenever Semgrep finds the pattern `$X.add($Y)`, it checks if
-`$Y` is tainted and, if it is, then it will propagate that taint to `$X`.
+`$Y` is tainted.
+If `$Y` is tainted, Semgrep propagates that taint to `$X`.
 Thus,
-adding tainted data to a set will mark the set itself as tainted.
+adding tainted data to a set marks the set itself as tainted.

 <iframe src="https://semgrep.dev/embed/editor?snippet=7lNe" border="0" frameBorder="0" width="100%" height="432"></iframe>

+## Propagator rule requirements

+A propagator rule necessitates:
+- Any arbitrary pattern that must bind two metavariables of your choice.
+- You must specify the `from` and the `to` metavariables.